Success in Safety

 Dave Conway, Environmental and Quality Manager at FM Conway on our most recent industry accreditations within health and safety.

-On the 17th of October I went to Brussels to speak at the European Transport Safety Council’s PRAISE Conference and award ceremony.
+On 17 October I went to Brussels to speak at the European Transport Safety Council’s PRAISE Conference and award ceremony.

-On the 1st of November I had an even more humbling experience.
+On 1 November I had an even more humbling experience.
 I was invited to attend, and participate in, a meeting of the Parliamentary Advisory Council for Transport Safety (PACTS) at the Houses of Parliament.

 The HSE has also identified the cultural concept that driving time is a good opportunity to talk business on the phone.
 Whether it is hands-free or not, such conversations are a driver distraction and HSE believe that companies with a good safety culture should ban such practices.